reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 #### Type
 The type of commit message says that the change was made for a particular problem.
 For example, if we've fixed a bug or added a feature, or maybe changed something related to the docs, the type would be "fix", "feat", or "docs".

-this format allows multiple types other than "fix:" and "feat:" mentioned in the conventional commit message part above.
+This format allows multiple types other than "fix:" and "feat:" mentioned in the previous part about conventional messages.
 Some other Angular's type suggestions are: "build:", "chore:", "ci:", "docs:", "style:", "refactor:", "perf:", "test:", and others.

 #### Scope